Undergraduate programs in

 About Our Graduates

 A Hofstra degree in anthropology provides students with a broad education that can lead to successful careers in numerous areas – nonprofits, corporations, government agencies, museums, human and social services agencies, and others.
 Students may also continue their studies at prestigious institutions around the country.
+Information about alumni outcomes

 of recent alumni who responded to a survey reported that they were either working or attending or planning to attend graduate school within a year of their graduation.